prakashn27/Android-date-time-picker/README.md

 Android-date-time-picker
 ========================

-Simple date and timer picker for native android application
+Simple date and time picker for native android application

 ####Features:
 * Date and Timer Picker in the same window